iambstha/tl-rest-api/README.md

 ```

 ### 2. Build and Run the Project with Docker
-Use Docker to build and run the project locally (postgres container and database will be automatically created):
+Use Docker to build and run the project locally (postgres/mysql container and database will be automatically created):
 ```bash
 docker compose build
 docker compose up
 ```
-Note: Make sure that the spring profile is set to 'prod' in application.properties file
+Note: Make sure that the spring profile is set to 'prod' in application.properties file.
+Also make necessary changes in application-prod.properties for postgres or mysql support.

 ### 3. Build and Run the Project without Docker